Particular/docs.particular.net/transports/rabbitmq/delayed-delivery.md

 Each exchange/queue pair that makes up a level represents one bit of the total delay value.
 By having 28 of these levels, corresponding to `2^27` through `2^0`, the delay infrastructure can delay a message for any value that can be represented by a 28-bit number.

+> [!NOTE]
-NOTE: With 28 total levels, the maximum delay value is 268,435,455 seconds, or about 8.5 years.
+> With 28 total levels, the maximum delay value is 268,435,455 seconds, or about 8.5 years.

 A delay level is created by declaring a topic exchange that is bound to a queue with a routing key of `1`, and to the exchange corresponding to `level - 1` with a routing key of `0`.
 The queue for the delay level is declared with an [`x-message-ttl`](https://www.rabbitmq.com/ttl.html) value corresponding to `2^level` seconds.
 The queue is also declared with an [`x-dead-letter-exchange`](https://www.rabbitmq.com/dlx.html) value corresponding to the `level - 1` exchange, so that when a message in the queue expires, it will be routed to the `level - 1` exchange.